ChaoticBrave/VagrantStoryRandomizer/README.md

 * Enemies: Randomizes the enemy placements within an area.
 * Chests: Randomizes the contents of a chest.
 * Drops: Randomizes what each enemy drops.
 This will only apply to the random drops of an enemy.
 Guaranteed drops are unaltered to prevent softlocks.
 * Balance Item Stats: Makes the randomized stats of weapons, blades, grips, gems, shields, and armour in chests less extreme.
+Blades, grips and gems will also be adjusted by area in the story.
 * Area Progression: Randomizes where you go next depending on the area you're in.
-* Keep Item Stats: Prevents the stats of weapons, blades, grips, gems, shields, and armour in chests from being randomized.
+* Item Stats: Randomizes the stats of weapons, blades, grips, gems, shields, and armour in chests from being randomized.
 * Enemy Models: Allows you to change which models an enemy uses.
 Though the randomized model has to be able to use the original enemy's weapon.
 * Enemy Stats: Allows you to randomize the various stats and equipment of an enemy.
 * Balance Enemy Stats: Will balance how the enemy stats are randomized so they are appropriate for the point of the game they are encountered.